 The Great Lake Trail is one of the 22 Great Rides that make up the New Zealand Cycle Trail, Nga Haerenga.

 Comprising the W2K (14km), Headland (9.5km), K2K (9.5km), Otaketake (12km), Orakau (10km) and the Waihaha-Waihora (30km) Trails it is located on the north western shore of Lake Taupō, New Zealand’s largest lake.

 The trail offers enjoyable, all-weather single track through native forest, where you can enjoy dramatic and stunning views across Lake Taupō to Tongariro National Park.
-It is graded intermediate which means mountain biking experience a moderate level of fitness is required.
+It is graded intermediate which means mountain biking experience and a moderate level of fitness is required.
 It is a great step up for beginners looking for the next challenge.
 The Orakau section can be tackled by experienced cyclists looking to crank a mountain bike for the first time.